Note: Our website will be changing on 30 January 2017. Check back for regular updates.

-The Digital Continuity Strategy sets out the basis for the work to be undertaken by Queensland State Archives to develop a digital continuity approach for all Queensland public authorities.
+In 2012 Queensland State Archives released its Digital Continuity Strategy which sets out the basis for the work to be undertaken by QSA to develop a digital continuity approach for all Queensland government agencies.

 We are now working on a staged program of work to implement the strategy.
 The first stage is to work with the market, use engagement and partnerships with industry to iteratively test, prove and roll out the services and solutions required by government.